Easy Homemade Pumpkin Spice Granola

 This pumpkin spice granola is my favorite breakfast treat!
 It’s packed with oats and pecans, sweetened with a little maple syrup and packs a fantastic amount of energy.
 Nutritionally, homemade granola is a great replacement for store-bought granola, and it just tastes so much better.
 You can store it in the refrigerator for weeks and take a little out every morning, use it in smoothies, or eat it for a quick snack!
 This granola pairs well with our pumpkin spice latte.

 Personally, I eat this granola like cereal.
-With a splash of coconut milk, maybe add whatever blueberries or strawberries you have in the fridge, possibly some Greek yogurt, wow- it’s a great granola breakfast!
+With a splash of coconut milk, maybe add whatever blueberries or strawberries you have in the fridge, possibly some Greek yogurt, wow- it’s a an amazing start to my day!

 Did I mention yogurt?
-It’s also an easy granola recipe for yogurt.
+This is also an easy addition to any yogurt.
 If you’re trying to pack in some pro-biotics with your protein, this is a super simple combination because granola will keep for 1-2 weeks.

 Simple Granola Recipe